plasticuproject/blog/content/posts/Office-Write-Up.md

 ![](/blog/images/office/pics/user/22.png)
 ![](/blog/images/office/pics/user/23.png)

 There seems to be a problem.
 It looks like wfuzz is returning a _200 OK HTTP Response Code_ on every filename that we try.
 That's not very useful as we won't know which files are really there or not.
-Luckily we can see that each response has a different amount of returned content, and can filter requests that are not useful to us based on the amount of data received.
+Luckily we can see that each response has a different amount of returned content and we can filter these based on the amount of data received.
 Looking at our output, it looks like anything with a line length of 27 may not actually be returning a valid file.
-Let's filter out any requests that return that number of lines and see what we have.
+Let's filter out any responses that return that number of lines and see what we have.

 ![](/blog/images/office/pics/user/24.png)
 ![](/blog/images/office/pics/user/25.png)